chriskinch/development-tasks/react-with-rest-data/README.md

 We are going to set up a single page React application that consumes data via a REST API and displays that data on the page using components.
 The data will come in the form of a list of photos, these should be grouped by album.
-A user should be able to navigate to view albums and photos without additional API calls.

 ## Technical details

 The REST API that we are using for this example is from: https://jsonplaceholder.typicode.com
-The particular endpoint that should be called is: `https://jsonplaceholder.typicode.com/photos?_limit=300`
+The particular endpoint that should be called is: `https://jsonplaceholder.typicode.com/photos`

 The project should be executed with the following commands: